 This command starts the disk verification process on the remote system, and the administrator can continue to enter commands.

 Consider Using Action1 to Run Application with Command Line if:

 - You need to perform an action on multiple computers simultaneously.

 - You have remote employees with computers not connected to your corporate network.

-Action1 RMM is a solution for cloud patch management, software deployment, remote desktop, IT asset inventory, and endpoint management.
+Action1 is a solution for cloud patch management, software deployment, remote desktop, IT asset inventory, and endpoint management.